American Cancer Society FluFOBT Program

 In this section, you will find information to develop and deliver a successful FluFOBT Program.
 For additional information and resources visit flufobt.org.

 This guide includes background information about the FluFOBT Program and its benefits, as well as patient eligibility criteria and education materials.
 It lists the steps required to set up a FluFOBT training program in your health center, including staff training and tracking tools.
+2014 version.

 Guidelines from the American Cancer Society, the US Preventive Services Taskforce, and others recommend high-sensitivity fecal occult blood tests (FOBT) as one option for colorectal cancer screening.
 This document provides state-of-the-science information about guaiac-based FOBT and fecal immunochemical tests (FIT).